 On January 11 I gave a presentation on our company and its humanitarian programs in developing countries to the employees and management of New England BioLabs, the oldest biotech company in the US, and where my husband Kevin is employed.
-(Yes, I really do have a husband, even though he doesn’t often make it to NHF meetings or book cover photo shoots!)
 The employees heard about our unique model that solicits and attracts factor that normally would be destroyed (from HTCs, homecare companies, patients and chapters) and ships it free of charge to the developing world.
 In 2006 we broke all records by shipping 9.7 million units (about $9 million worth of factor)!

 Book I am reading: “Take Yourself to the Top,” by Laura Fortrang. ****